togarashimayo/togarashimayo/README.md

 Cons can be expensive to attend, but they don’t have to be!
 Come learn new tips to attend cons for less.

+### DACH in Anime

+A look at anime set in (or heavily inspired by) Germany, Austria, and Switzerland aka "the DACH region".

-### Mario: The Brand Ambassador (Anime North Online)
+### Mario: The Brand Ambassador (Anime North: Momiji's Online Experience)

 From Kraft Dinner to LEGO, come take a look at some of the tie-in products that Nintendo characters hawked over the past ~35 years!

 ## Other Panels

 * Korean Manhwa (Anime North 2022, with Chris and Orion)
 * Fans in the Professional Workplace (Anime North 2022 with Sabrina, Nick, and Demetre)
-* An Introduction to Yokai (Akimatsuri and Tsukino-Con 2020, now in KuroRaiden's custody)
+* An Introduction to Yokai (Akimatsuri 2019 and Tsukino-Con 2020, now in KuroRaiden's custody)

 ## Contact